Olympic sports bodies want talks with IOC after cricket and others were added to 2028 LA program

 The umbrella group of current Summer Games sports, known by the acronym ASOIF, said Monday the decision to increase to a record 36 sports "has raised several questions" among its members, who collectively shared $540 million of IOC-allocated money at each of the past two Olympics.

-Most Olympic sports got between $13 million and $17.3 million from the pandemic-delayed Tokyo Games in 2021.
-For some, that was about half their total income over four years.
+Most Olympic sports got $13 million to $17.3 million from the pandemic-delayed Tokyo Games in 2021.
+For some, that was about half of their total income over four years.

-Adding four team sports in 2028 also is set to break the IOC’s preferred limit of 10,500 athletes at a Summer Games and likely will put pressure on the core Olympic sports to cut their quotas of athletes or even medal events.
+Adding four team sports in 2028 also will push the IOC to extend its preferred limit of 10,500 athletes at a Summer Games and likely will put pressure on the core Olympic sports to cut their allowed number of athletes.
 The IOC has set a target of early 2025 to confirm final quotas.

 ASOIF’s ruling council agreed Monday “to raise these urgent matters with the IOC leadership” after meeting in Lausanne, Switzerland.

-The council includes the presidents World Athletics, the International Gymnastics Federation and World Aquatics — the top-tier Olympic sports.
+The council includes the presidents of World Athletics and the International Gymnastics Federation, two of the three top-tier Olympic sports.
+The third is aquatics.

 Track and field got $38.5 million after the Tokyo Games, while gymnastics and swimming each got about $31.4 million of the IOC's total revenue from broadcasters and sponsors of $7.6 billion from 2017-21.
 Adding cricket is expected to raise the IOC's broadcast deal in India by at least $100 million.